 - Faculty and staff members are not eligible to register as Family Helpers.

-With Family Helpers, current U-M students, recent U-M graduates, and benefits-eligible U-M retirees can:
+With the Family Helpers Posting Board, current U-M students, recent U-M graduates, and benefits-eligible U-M retirees can:

 - Register as a Family Helper and post a Profile, or edit your existing Profile (approval of your Profile or Profile-edits may take 2-3 days, so your viewing access will be delayed)